 The good thing about Migs is that he didn't trust anyone, so had to physically be

 present to watch us work.
 This means if he wasn't there, we weren't there.

-As horrible as the job was, as killing the week, I dreaded my two days of solitary confinement.
+As horrible as the job was, I dreaded my two days of solitary confinement.
 I felt so alone, so cut off, so frightened.

 Letting Go and Grabbing

 During the week I pretended I was Diana Lopez, illegal alien.

 The few words I could exchange with my co-slaves was only when he was absent or busy.

-On the Weekends, when I was me, there was no way to cut the vicious husband I had escaped out of my life.
+For alone in the room there was no way to cut the vicious husband I had escaped out of my life.

 I had no one to talk to.
 And in many ways, i couldn't imagine how I would find anyone to talk to.

-Because I just wasn't 'there'.
+I just wasn't 'there'.

 The money I was earning from Mig's slave factory was subsistence.
 It just covered this room and some food.
 I knew, soon, I'd be flat broke, with no way out.